Erigon

 💾 Storage Mode:

-Archive Node (Recommended for Erigon): Retains all historical data.
+Archive Node: Retains all historical data.
 Add

 Create the service file: